CristinaAVenzor/Personal-Website/README.md

 # Personal-Website

-This repository collects all assests needed to my presentation webpage or portfolio
+This repository collects all assets needed for my presentation webpage and academic portfolio.

+/n

+Please, go to the website for further information.